frdedynamics/hvl_robotics_website/_pages/dat160/DAT160-lab1.md

 There is no need to hand in a report for this lab.
 Signed attendance and a **cool video** of the final product will suffice as approved lab exercise.

 ## Instructions
+TO DO!! write this better with pictures and stuff!

+- turn on the vm with the bridged network
+- turn on the TB
+- in the vm go to the baschrc filer and change the 30 to something else
+- then ssh into the turtlebot, change said number too
+- then launch the bringup
+- then on the vm launcht he python script and have fun changing the parameters to get the tb through the maze , open the python code with "code gile_name.py"

+ops:
+from rclpy.qos import qos_profile_sensor_data
+self.scan_sub = self.create_subscription(LaserScan, '/scan', self.clbk_laser, qos_profile_sensor_data)

+parameters that worked for me:
+angles: 40 and 320
+linear speed 0.1
+lidar_threshold: 0.35
+angular speed 0.45